What Does Pinworm Rash Look Like? | Clear Signs Explained

 Pinworms are tiny white worms roughly 1 cm long.
 After entering the human body—usually through ingestion of contaminated hands or surfaces—the larvae mature in the intestines.
 Female worms migrate nightly to lay thousands of microscopic eggs on perianal skin.

-This egg-laying process triggers a localized immune response.
-The body’s defense system recognizes these foreign particles as irritants and releases histamines and other chemicals near nerve endings.
-This leads to inflammation, redness, and that unmistakable itchiness.
+This egg-laying process triggers a localized immune and irritation response.
+The body’s defense system recognizes these foreign particles as irritants and releases inflammatory chemicals near nerve endings.
+This leads to redness, irritation, and that unmistakable itchiness.

 Repeated egg deposition combined with scratching damages the delicate skin barrier.
 The epidermis becomes vulnerable to minor trauma and bacterial invasion.
 This explains why pinworm rash often looks raw or scaly in severe cases.